Drawn-out Thai crisis unsettles investors, may deter new money

 Thailand gets more than half of its foreign direct investment from Japan.
 That foreign capital brings much-needed money into a country that recorded a current account deficit in 2013 and may again this year.

-It is the biggest car market in Southeast Asia and a regional production and export base for top manufacturers such as Toyota, Nissan Motor Co (7201.T) and Ford Motor Co F.N..
+It is the biggest car market in Southeast Asia and a regional production and export base for top manufacturers such as Toyota, Nissan Motor Co and Ford Motor Co.

-It is also a major global production centre for hard disk drives with big players such as Seagate Technology (STX.O) and Western Digital (WDC.O) having operations in the country.
+It is also a major global production centre for hard disk drives with big players such as Seagate Technology and Western Digital having operations in the country.

 Thai partners are putting a brave face on things.

-Hemaraj Land and Development HEMR.BK runs seven big industrial estates, home to factories for the likes of Ford Motor, General Motors (GM.N) and Caterpillar (CAT.N).
+Hemaraj Land and Development runs seven big industrial estates, home to factories for the likes of Ford Motor, General Motors and Caterpillar.

 David Nardone, its chief executive, said 10-20 percent of new customers had postponed signing contracts to take up facilities since December.